 Fortunately for us, she has continued her research quietly and is now on the board of the Weston A. Price Foundation.

 What About “Heart Healthy” Substitutes?

-You might think the heart healthy oil blends are a good compromise.
+You might try to compromise with heart healthy oil blends.
 Think again!

 The word “Smart” should be taken out of Smart Balance!